Applied Measure Theory for Probabilistic Modeling: Pointwise products and likelihoods

-Because this does not include the normalization, this does not integrate to one, and so it's not a probability density function.
-But there are no such problems as a density for a measure; the measure defined in this way has the same base measure as that of the prior.
+Because the product does not include normalization, in general it does not integrate to one, and so it's not a probability density function.
+But there are no such problems as a density for a measure.
+We now consider this more general formulation.

-This \href{https://en.wikipedia.org/wiki/Pointwise_product}{\emph{pointwise product}} in probability often describes the fusion of information, in this case the fusion of information from prior and from the observations via the likelihood, but also shows up in related situation, such as \href{https://en.wikipedia.org/wiki/Sensor_fusion}{\emph{sensor fusion}} in signal processing.

-More generally, this ``prior times likelihood'' can be considered as an operation that takes a measure and a function, and returns a new measure.
-Given a measure $\mu$ with base measure $\alpha$, and a function $f$ defined on the support of $\mu$, $\mu \odot f$ is a measure with

-In the special case where $f$ is a likelihood, it's important to keep track of whether it's represented in log space.
-For this, we have a \verb|Likelihood| type that ``knows'' about the measure it was derived from and adapts according to whether the user calls \verb|density| or \verb|logdensity|.
-The general method

-defaults to constructing a \verb|PointwiseProductMeasure| to hold the prior and likelihood, but we'll be extending this with more efficient methods for cases with conjugate priors.

-In the absence of conjugacy, the extra structure of this suspended form is convenient, for example to build approximations to a given measure of interest.

-The above \verb|Likelihood| type is specified using a kernel and observed data.
-Though it is not an \verb|AbstractMeasure|, we include a \verb|logdensity| method for computational convenience.
-The core of the implementation is then